fedebri/Prisoner-solitaire-Simulation-probability-of-success/README.md

-The deck is made up with 40 cards, divided into 4 suits each consisting of 10 cards whose values range from 1 to 10 Wins are stored in a dictioonary as 'O', losses as 'X' The deck is initialized as a list
+The deck is made up with 40 cards, divided into 4 suits each consisting of 10 cards whose values range from 1 to 10 Wins are stored in a dictioonary as 'O', losses as 'X'.
+ The deck is initialized as a list and the program scans sequentially all the elements in the list and checks for equivalencies.
+ If the end of the list is reached the win counter is increased.